This specification defines the Java Platform Module System.

 Related external documents which may be of interest include:

-The issue summary, which documents the history and status of issues raised, considered, and resolved thus far.
+The issue summary, which documents the history and status of all issues raised, considered, and resolved.

 A design overview, which as of this writing is slightly out of date in some of the more advanced details but is nonetheless a useful overview of the essential concepts.